+212 664 245 833

 STAY UP TO DATE BY SUBSCRIBING

 ATMs are the easiest way to withdraw local currency.
 The official currency of Morocco is the dirham (MAD) or "DH".

 Dirhams are available in banknotes of 20, 50, 100, and 200.
 Coins are available in denominations of 1/2, 1, 2, 5, and 10 dirhams.

 ATMs issue funds in 100 and 200 dirham notes only.
 Make sure to visit a bank, when possible, to obtain small coins.

 Which currency should I bring to Morocco?

-The Moroccan dirham is a closed currency that is often difficult to get elsewhere.
+The currency of Morocco, Moroccan dirham is a closed currency that is often difficult to get elsewhere.
 Local banks in Europe and the USA sometimes allow you to order dirhams in advance of a trip.
 US dollars, Euros, and British pounds are accepted currencies in exchange offices within Morocco.
 Australian and New Zealand dollars and Northern Irish or Scottish notes are not accepted for exchange in Morocco.

 Many boutiques, bazaars, shops, and galleries will accept US dollars, Euros, or British pounds.
 Yet small shops with hand-made items in the souks prefer the Moroccan dirham, as they do not accept foreign currencies.